BioGeMT/miRBench_paper/code/plots/Fig2/family_count_README.md

 ## Description

 The `family_count.py` script processes multiple TSV files containing miRNA data.
 It counts the occurrences of miRNA families in each file and generates a summary table.
 The output is a new TSV file with miRNA families as rows and input files as columns, showing the count of each family in each file.
-This output is necessary for venn.py and top_families.py
+This output is necessary for top_families.py

 ## Usage